wp-plugins/n3rdskwat-mp3player/readme.txt

 The n3dskwat-mp3player is an idea of n3rdskwat member L.Gero.
 Combining our interests in music, video and art n3rdskwat creates.
-What we create depends on the situation..
 This time I created the mp3player that fitted our needs and *might* fit yours!

 The n3rdskwat-mp3player is a very simple player, which allows the visitor to listen to mp3's while browsing the website.
-Though most mp3 players stop playback when you follow a link, this one re-codes the blog to load internally.
-This means you never really leave the homepage, although you have access to the entire blog!
+Most mp3players stop playback when you follow a link, this one re-codes the blog to load internally.
+This means you never really leave the homepage, but you still have access to the entire blog!

 Important Links: